CanAISolutions/canai-cursor-codex-v6.1.4/docs/final-directive-polaris-dreamstate-codex-lock.md

 - Decide structure, prioritization, and execution strategies.
 - Optimize CI, logging, and monitoring for performance and usability.
 - Create documentation, workshops, and example code for adoption.
-- Balance rigor with flexibility for seven products.
+- Balance rigor with flexibility for ten products.

 **Your Covenant**:
 - Honor Codex pillars: emotional safety, trust, schema stability, transparency.